lindseyh251/My-Data-Science-Portfolio/README.md

 # 📚 KU Medical Center Portfolio

 Hi, I'm Lindsey!
 I am currently pursuing a Master's degree in applied statistics and data science at the University of Kansas Medical Center (KUMC).
-I also work as a data modernization intern for the Kansas Department of Health and Environment (KDHE) and as a student administrative assistant at the Institute for Policy and Social Research (IPSR) at KU.
+I also have a Bachelor's degree in Chemistry from Creighton University.
+Currently, I work as a data modernization intern for the Kansas Department of Health and Environment (KDHE) and as a student administrative assistant at the Institute for Policy and Social Research (IPSR) at KU.

-This repository showcases the advanced projects and analyses I have completed during my Master's Program and demonstrates my knowledge of statistical modeling, programming, and data science.
+This repository showcases the advanced projects and analyses I have completed during my courses and demonstrates my knowledge of statistical modeling, programming, and data science.

 ## My Programming Languages ##
 - R